psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 p385

 THE SIN-EATER IN WALES.
 Llanwrin, North Wales : May 4, 1896.

-Permit me to correct an error into which Mr. W. Eilir Evans has fallen, in his letter in the ACADEMY of May 2, regarding the word by/.
+Permit me to correct an error into which Mr. W. Eilir Evans has fallen, in his letter in the ACADEMY of May 2, regarding the word *byl*.

-He there states that ‘‘ it is somewhat strange that Chancellor Silvan-Evans has not included it [dy/j] in his great work.”
-The word is included in the dictionary referred to, and will be found, together with the phrase ‘‘llawn hyd y fyl,’’ in its alphabetical order on p.
+He there states that "it is somewhat strange that Chancellor Silvan-Evans has not included it (*byl*) in his great work."
+The word is included in the dictionary referred to, and will be found, together with the phrase "llawn hyd y fyl," in its alphabetical order on p.
 600.
-HEnryY SILVAN-EVANS.
+HENRY SILVAN-EVANS.

 [In justice to Mr. Silvan-Evans, we ought to say that the assertion he contradicts seems to have arisen from a misunderstanding.
-It was a former correspondent (Mr. J. P. Owen, in the ACADEMY of April 25) who affirmed that the (anglicised) Welsh word abei/on was not to be found in Silvan-Evans’s Welsh Dictionary.
-Mr. W. Eilir Evans, while supplying tbe real Welsh form by/, appear to have supposed that Mr. Owen’s assertion extended likewise to that.—Ed.
-ACADEMY. |
+It was a former correspondent (Mr. J. P. Owen, in the ACADEMY of April 25) who affirmed that the (anglicised) Welsh word *abeilon* was not to be found in Silvan-Evans's Welsh Dictionary.
+Mr. W. Eilir Evans, while supplying tbe real Welsh form *byl*, appear to have supposed that Mr. Owen’s assertion extended likewise to that.—Ed.
+ACADEMY.

 ---